Counseling (The Office): Synopsis

-Pam Halpert (Jenna Fischer) realizes that although she has her dream job of salesman, she just might not be cut out for it after all since she makes few sales and very little money.
+Pam Halpert realizes that although she has her dream job of salesperson, she just might not be cut out for it after all since she makes few sales and very little money.
 A chance visit from a vendor gives her an idea to finagle a promotion to office administrator, hopefully for some added income.
 She informs Gabe of her promotion "from a few months back" and tells him she has not been paid accordingly, to which Gabe promises her he will get the missing wages if she can get all of the department heads to sign off on it.
 While she is busy convincing everyone that she has become the new administrator, Gabe catches on that she might be lying, and confronts her about it.
 Using a strategy she learned from watching poker, she stands her ground against Gabe and becomes de facto office administrator.

-Dwight Schrute (Rainn Wilson) has decided to boycott the Steamtown Mall after a shop owner refuses to serve him, going so far as to cancel orders to businesses there, including that of the other salesmen.
-Jim Halpert (John Krasinski) and the rest of the office convince Dwight to get revenge on the shop owner by making Dwight appear to be high-class, and then having him refuse to buy from the shop, a scheme the office references from the movie Pretty Woman.
-Using tips from the rest of the office to make himself appear more sophisticated, Dwight, with Jim and Andy Bernard (Ed Helms), return to the shop.
+Dwight Schrute has decided to boycott the Steamtown Mall after a shop owner refuses to serve him, going so far as to cancel orders to businesses there, including that of the other salesmen.
+Jim Halpert and the rest of the office convince Dwight to get revenge on the shop owner by making Dwight appear to be high-class, and then having him refuse to buy from the shop, a scheme the office references from the movie Pretty Woman.
+Using tips from the rest of the office to make himself appear more sophisticated, Dwight, with Jim and Andy Bernard, return to the shop.
 To their surprise, the shop owner immediately recognizes Dwight even in his new attire, and explains that he did not serve him before because he was frightened by Dwight's blood-soaked hands (actually beet juice).
 Dwight, flustered from the truth of the situation being revealed to him, stumbles over his words before finally saying the line he had come all the way there to say, "You made a big mistake.
 Huge!"
 The group leaves somewhat embarrassed, but not before Dwight buys what he came for: a pewter wizard statuette holding a crystal ball.